dannyhammer/toad/README.md

 -   The [Chess Programming Wiki](https://www.chessprogramming.org/), and all those who contribute to free, open-source knowledge.
 -   The folks over at the [Engine Programming Discord](https://discord.com/invite/F6W6mMsTGN), for their patience with my silly questions and invaluable help overall.
 -   [Analog-Hors](https://github.com/analog-hors), for an excellent [article on magic bitboards](https://analog-hors.github.io/site/magic-bitboards/)
+-   The authors of [viridithas](https://github.com/cosmobobak/viridithas/) and [Stormphrax](https://github.com/Ciekce/Stormphrax), for allowing their engines to be open source and for answering all my silly questions.